What is a cervical biopsy?

 The healthcare provider may numb the area using a small needle to inject medicine.

-cramping when it is put in place.
+when it's put in place.

 For a simple cervical biopsy, one or more small samples of tissue will be removed